devWisz/site-tracker/readme.md

 ![alt text](<Screenshot 2026-03-26 140446.png>)

 New changes :
-1. User can search their own links.
+1. User can search their own links (their previous visit sites).
 2. Better UI changes.
 3. More tested version.